 Check setting to avoid interference between upper looper and needle on needle downstroke.
-If needle rubs the back of upper looper, pull looper out of its holder slightly and rotate looper a short distance counter-clockwise, looking from left end of machine.
-Reset to maintain dimensions of Figs. 9, 10, 11.
+If needle rubs the back of upper looper, pull looper out of its holder slightly and rotate looper a short distance counterclockwise, looking from left end of machine.
+Reset to maintain machine dimensions specified relative to Figs. 9 and 10.